U.S. Government Bonds Weaken Amid Thin Trading

-U.S. government bonds edged lower as traders described activity as thin and demand was scant, after a surprisingly strong year for fixed-income.
+U.S. government bonds weakened amid thin trading and scant demand at the tail end of a surprisingly strong year for fixed-income.

 Continue Reading Below

-The benchmark Treasury 10-year note yield rose to 2.423%, according to Tradeweb, from 2.412% Wednesday.
+The yield on the benchmark 10-year U.S. Treasury note rose to 2.423% from 2.412% Wednesday, snapping a two-day streak of declines.
 Bond prices fall as yields rise.

-After three Federal Reserve rate increases, the 10-year yield remains near the 2.446% level at which it ended 2016, though the two-year yield at 1.899% is higher by about 0.7 percentage point, leaving investors split about the likely direction of yields next year.
+After three Federal Reserve rate increases, the 10-year yield remains near the 2.446% level at which it ended 2016, though the two-year yield is at 1.911%, the highest since September 2008, leaving investors split about the likely direction of yields next year.

 The Fed has forecast it will raise rates three more times in 2018 and twice in 2019, as it says it intends to prevent inflation from gaining a foothold in the economy.

-With investors increasingly confident that the Fed will meet its projection, some are looking for a continuation of the narrowing gap between the yields, with the faster gains for two-year yield rising, as it is more sensitive to expectations for changes in interest-rate policy.
+With investors increasingly confident that the Fed will meet its projection, some are looking for the gap between the yields to keep narrowing, as the two-year yield, which is more sensitive to expectations for changes in interest-rate policy, keeps rising.

-Others expect the Republican tax overhaul package to lead to more growth and inflation, thereby pushing 10-year yields higher, and perhaps encouraging the Fed to accelerate its expected timetable for raising rates.
+The gap, known as the yield curve, has flattened to slightly more than half a percentage point from 1.25 percentage points at the start of the year.
+The flattening yield curve is seen by some investors as a sign that economic growth may slow, as recessions are frequently foreshadowed by short-term yields rising above those for longer-term bonds.

 Continue Reading Below